Harry discusses father versus son polo in Sussexes’ new Netflix documentary

 “Yes, I lived there about 20 years ago.
 In Palermo Viejo.
 Las Canitas too…I love the 25th of May,” the duchess says.

-Cambiaso asks whether Harry speaks Spanish, with Meghan replying “Si” and Harry laughing and saying: “He knows I don’t.”
+Cambiaso asks whether Harry speaks Spanish, with Meghan replying “Yes” and “Si” and Harry laughing and saying: “He knows I don’t.”

 Meghan is also shown perched, sitting on the edge of the boot of a car, concentrating as she watches her husband in the match, with Williams stood next to her.